-The Senior Farmers’ Market Nutrition Program (SFMNP) is available for income-eligible seniors age 60 and over and provides participants with $25 worth of checks that can be used to purchase fresh fruits and vegetables as well as honey at participating farmers’ markets between July 1st and November 15th of the current market season.
-Checks come in $5 increments and no change can be given.
+The Senior Farmers’ Market Nutrition Program (SFMNP) is available for income-eligible seniors age 60 and over and provides participants with up to $50 worth of checks that can be used to purchase fresh fruits and vegetables as well as honey at participating farmers’ markets between July 1st and November 15th of the current market season.
+Checks come in $5 or $10 increments and no change can be given.
 Participants may send a proxy to shop for them if they are not able to go to the market themselves.

 Eligibility & How to Apply

 Individuals who qualify and are enrolled in the state’s Commodity Supplemental Food Program (CSFP) as well as seniors age 60 and over who live at or below 185% of the Federal Poverty Level are eligible to receive SFMNP checks.
 Those who are not currently enrolled in CSFP will need to provide proof of identification, residency and income.
 To find out which markets accept WIC FMNP checks, look for the WIC/Senior check symbol in our market list.